The Last Kingdom of Al Andalus (The Play)

 ISABELLA.

-Once we have recaptured the city, then tell the pope that he is cordially invited to visit the city and us in Córdoba.
+When the city is ours, then tell the Pope he is most cordially invited to visit Granada—and us, here in Córdoba.

 ALFONSO DE VALDIVIESO.